commoncriteria/sbc/README.md

    \<PP> and closing \</PP> tags to be \<Module> and \</Module> respectively.
    If you're creating a standard Protection Profile then these tags do not need to be changed.

-7. Remove this content from the readme, up to the line below and customize (look for 'QQQQ' and 'pp-template').
+7. Remove this content from the readme, up to the line below and customize (look for 'QQQQ' and 'module-template').

 Note: Adding this project to the Travis CI live build requires special permission and cannot be done without assistance.
 Contact the the framework coordinators for more informatino.

-For more information see the [PP Development Wiki](https://github.com/commoncriteria/pp-template/wiki).
+For more information see the [PP Development Wiki](https://github.com/commoncriteria/module-template/wiki).

 ----